szczyglis-dev/py-gpt/docs/source/models.rst

         launcher.run()

-If you want to create your own class with support for your model, look at the example classes included in the application in the ``llm`` directory - they can serve as a template.
-Each such custom wrapper must contain two methods: ``chat`` and ``completion``, which return the model's objects for ``chat`` and ``completion`` modes, respectively.
+To integrate your own model or provider into **PYGPT**, you can reference the sample classes located in the ``llm`` directory of the application.
+These samples can act as an example for your custom class.
+Ensure that your custom wrapper class includes two essential methods: ``chat`` and ``completion``.
+These methods should return the respective objects required for the model to operate in ``chat`` and ``completion`` modes.